Social Security provides income to you and your dependents in a way that virtually no other financial account can.

 - It provides automatic cost of living adjustments; and

 - You don't have to be an investment expert to use it.

-Social Security can address a significant fear for most everyone — outliving your income.
-And, unlike many retirement plans that pay out a fixed, level benefit, Social Security adjusts as the cost of living goes up — which means payouts typically increase each year.
+Social Security can help address a significant fear for most everyone — outliving your income.
+And, unlike many retirement plans that pay out a fixed, level benefit, Social Security adjusts as the cost of living goes up.
 Finally, you don't have to be a financial expert to receive a Social Security benefit — the ups and downs of financial markets or reinvestment and sequence of return risks don't apply.